 Improving Patient Outcomes for Obesity

-Improving Patient Outcomes Through Diagnosis and Management of Obesity
+Improving Patient Outcomes for Obesity Through Diagnosis and Management

 Obesity is a serious health condition that can lead to or exacerbate other health conditions, including leading causes of death in the United States such as diabetes, heart disease, stroke and some cancers.
 Obesity results from behavior and, in some cases, genetics, but is also influenced by factors such as environment, food access and education.
 Overall, it is linked with poorer mental health outcomes and reduced quality of life.
 In 2017–2018, 42.4% of adults in the United States were obese and 9.2% of adults were severely obese.
 From 1999–2018, the percentage of obese and severely obese adults in the United States increased year over year.